 - Full, breathable mesh design

 New Balance has been a walking shoe fan favorite for ages.
-And this pair is perfect if you prefer to do your walking indoors.
+And this pair is perfect if you prefer to walk indoors.

-"This shoe is super soft, but in a good way," she says.
+"This shoe is super soft, but in a good way," Garcia says.
 "The upper material in the shoe is breathable, making it a great competitor for treadmill walking shoes."

 As you search for your best sneakers for walking on a treadmill, there are a few tips to keep in mind.

 Online returns are easier than ever, so definitely try a few pairs out before you fully commit to one, Garcia says.